Published by HarperAudio in 2007.

-Narrated by Bernard Goldberg
+Narrated by the author, Bernard Goldberg

 Bernard Goldberg, who used to work at CBS news until two opinion pieces that he wrote for the Wall Street Journal nearly 10 years ago made him a persona non grata.
 What was in these two opinion pieces that caused Dan Rather to say he would never forgive Goldberg and Goldberg's boss to accuse him of "disloyalty"?
 He said that CBS and the other major media outlets are biased towards the political left in their reporting.
 Not the kind of bias that involves meetings and sercret cabals.
 Instead, it is a sort of groupthink.
 The sort that never even considers asking the questions that the people with a more conservative worldview would ask.
 So, most of this bias is from a series of "sins of omission" (to borrow a phrase) rather than an overt plot.
 As a result, Goldberg wrote his book Bias: A CBS Insider Exposes How the Media Distort the News.